planemad/mapbox-gl-osmtools/README.md

 ### Features
 **Under Development**
-- Open map location in OpenStreetMap
+- Open clicked map location in OpenStreetMap for editing
+- View OSM notes on the map
+- Query clicked feature properties from OSM

 ### Developing and Testing Mapbox GL JS plugins